GoogleCloudPlatform/nodejs-repo-tools/builders/nodejs/README.md

 This Container Builder build step runs the `node` tool.

-It also installs Yarn, nyc, codecov, and semistandard.
+It also installs Yarn, nyc, and codecov.

 ## Building this builder